Finance: 10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA)

 Global steel production hits a 7-month low.
 Total crude steel output fell to 141.46 million tonnes during September, pulling back from the record high of 144.8 million tonnes set in August, according to data released by the World Steel Association.

-The world's oldest bank will resume trading on Wednesday.
-Shares of Italian lender Monte dei Paschi, which have not traded since the bank need a state rescue in December, will resume trading on Wednesday, October 25 after market regulators approved its relisting, Reuters says.
+The world's oldest bank will resume trading Wednesday.
+Shares of the Italian lender Monte dei Paschi, which have not traded since the bank needed a state rescue in December, will resume trading Wednesday after market regulators approved its relisting, Reuters says.

 The Nikkei's winning streak keeps going.
 Japan's Nikkei climbed 0.5% to extend its winning streak to a 16th straight day.
 It has gained about 7% over that time.

 US economic data flows.
-Markit manufacturing and services will both be released at 9:45 a.m.
+Markit manufacturing and services will be released at 9:45 a.m.
 ET.